If you are looking for the best website hosting providers, chosen and vetted by our experts, you've come to the best resource online.

 5. Consider website builders: You don't need website hosting to get online and website builders offer an interesting alternative.
 However you cannot migrate your content easily if you want to leave thanks to their proprietary platforms.

 - The best web hosting provider right now is InMotion hosting.
 It's the best all-rounder in the market and is able to service individuals and businesses of all sizes looking for WordPress or ecommerce hosting.

 - A close number two is 1&1 IONOS which has a global footprint and allows it to service an international, multi-lingual audience at scale with a solid set of features.
 Read more about these web hosting services and more below!

 Best overall web hosting

 Wordpress hosting: Yes | Business hosting: Yes | Web design services: Yes | 24x7-US-based support: Yes

 [Great offer from Inmotion Hosting - Get up to 55% off, plus a free upgrade to the Power plan by TechRadar's #1 rated Web Hosting provider]

-This popular web host is a respected and professional operation which has been in business for over 15 years, with an impressive array of plans on offer including shared hosting which starts from just $3.99 per month.
+This popular web host is a respected and professional operation which has been in business for over 15 years, with an impressive array of plans on offer including shared hosting which starts from just a few dollars per month.
 What’s also good to see is that InMotion bundles some pretty neat extras into its plans – services that other providers often charge extra for – including the likes of malware and DDoS protection, ‘spam-safe’ email and a system of basic backups.

 And now, exclusively for TechRadar visitors, InMotion has agreed to offer their Power Plan (regularly $8.49/month) for the price of the Launch Plan ($3.99/month).
 This is an exclusive TechRadar bundle, and the lowest price we’ve ever seen for this excellent hosting package.
 This package has double the resources and comes with a number of bonus features.